axonweb3/axon-docs/docs/for-dapp-devs/api_endpoints.md

 ###### Returns

- integer of the number of transactions send from this address.
+ Integer of the number of transactions send from this address.

 ###### Examples